Flood traps 14 workers in tunnel under construction in China | Science-Environment

 - China

-Search teams were trying Thursday to rescue 14 construction workers trapped by an overnight flood in a tunnel being built in southern China.
+Rescuers were pumping out water Thursday to try to find 14 construction workers trapped by a flood in a tunnel being built in southern China.

+The rescuers have not been able to contact the workers missing since the 3:30 am flood, the Zhuhai city emergency management department said in an online post.

+"Rescue work is proceeding in an intense and orderly way,'' it said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)